sparkflows/sparkflows-docs/docs/operations/dashboard-installing-jdbc-drivers.rst

 Downloading MySQL Connector
 ---------------------------

-- MySQL connector can be downloaded from : https://dev.mysql.com/downloads/connector/j/
+- MySQL connector can be downloaded from : https://dev.mysql.com/downloads/connector/j/ or directly from maven repository : https://repo1.maven.org/maven2/mysql/mysql-connector-java/8.0.11/
 - After downloading untar it with : ``tar xvf mysql-connector-java-8.0.11.tar.gz``
 - After untaring the jdbc jar file is available in the directory
 - Use the jar file (mysql-connector-java-8.0.11.jar) for installation in Fire